leorapini/42_libft/README.md

 ## Features

-Many, **many**, functions from string manipulation to memory addressing.
+Many, **many**, many functions, from string manipulation to memory addressing.
 And it has its own fancy ass Makefile!

 ## Technologies